The 20/20 Experience – 2 of 2: Background

-In 2010, Timberlake's manager, Johnny Wright, began conversations with the singer about working on new music and potential ways to deliver it to the public.
 Wright proposed a promotion based on an application or releasing a new song every month.
-Timberlake, however, was not interested in going back into music at the time and instead continued to focus on his film career.
-In 2012, Timberlake asked Wright to dinner and revealed to him that he had spent the last couple of nights in studio with Timbaland writing new songs.
-Wright was surprised to hear it.
+Timberlake, however, was not interested in returning to music; instead, he continued to focus on his film career.
+Around the "late part of May, first week in June" 2012, Timberlake invited Wright to dinner and revealed that he had spent the last couple of nights in the studio with Timbaland working on new material.
+Wright was shocked at the revelation, telling Billboard magazine that he "wasn't prepared for that."
 The two immediately began marketing plans for how the album should be promoted and when it should be released.
-They decided on a short time frame.

-Wright confirmed in the middle of July that the album was finished and described it as a "fast record".
-Timberlake had four weeks to record the material, because he had to shoot his scenes for the film Runner Runner.
-Although originally planned for release in October 2012, the album's date was postponed because of the singer's wedding with actress Jessica Biel.
-Wright stated that although the project involved artists who are Timberlake's friends, it was tough keeping the album a secret, so they used codenames.
-During an interview with American radio and television host Ryan Seacrest, Timberlake explained the meaning behind the album's title saying, "I'd say, 'What do you think of this?'
-And my best friend said, 'This is music that you can see,' and for some reason that stuck with me."
+Ultimately, they agreed "to do this in a shorter period of time, so let's put the single out and [release the album] seven or eight weeks after that—make it a short window, and because we have such a short window, we have to make a big impact."

 Release

-On March 16, 2013, record producer and drummer for The Roots, Questlove announced that Timberlake was planning to release a follow-up record to The 20/20 Experience in November.
+On March 16, 2013, a day after The 20/20 Experience released, record producer and drummer for The Roots, Questlove announced that Timberlake was planning to release a follow-up record to The 20/20 Experience in November.
 He referenced the album's 10-song track listing and title by saying, "10 songs now...10 songs later = 20 vision."
 Affirming Questlove's comments, album co-producer J-Roc revealed that the follow-up will consist of outtakes from the original album, as well as new material from upcoming studio sessions.
-Timberlake announced on May 5 that his fourth studio album, The 20/20 Experience: 2 of 2, would be released in September.
+Timberlake announced on May 5 that his fourth album, The 20/20 Experience – 2 of 2, would be released in September.

-The 20/20 Experience: 2 of 2 was made available for pre-order on the iTunes Store on July 12, 2013.
+The 20/20 Experience – 2 of 2 was made available for pre-order on the iTunes Store on July 12, 2013.
 The record included eleven tracks, in addition to an unannounced "special surprise".
 Timberlake began announcing the album's track listing through a series of Instagram videos on August 14, 2013.
 On August 27, 2013, Timberlake revealed that frequent collaborator Jay-Z would be on the song "Murder", and rapper Drake would be on the song "Cabaret".
 On September 24, 2013, the album was released for free streaming on iTunes in its entirety.